Yes, you may apply using our online application.

 West Chester University offers flat tuition billing for full-time students (9+ credits per semester) and our tuition is competitive as compared to annual tuition of the regional universities.
 The current tuition and fees can be found at the WCU Bursar's Office.

 The purpose of financial aid at West Chester University is to provide financial assistance and counseling to students who can benefit from further education, but who cannot obtain it without such assistance.
 Financial assistance consists of gift aid in the form of scholarships or grants and self-help aid in the form of employment or loans.
 The main responsibility for meeting educational expenses rests with students.
 Financial aid is a supplement to family contributions and is to be used for educational expenses.
 Eligibility for financial aid, with the exception of some assistantships and scholarships, is based on demonstrated financial need.
-Family income, assets, and family size influence the demonstrated financial need of the student.
-Please direct questions concerning financial aid to the Office of Financial Aid (610-436-2627).
-The Department of Health has a limited number of scholarships or awards.
-The availability of awards varies by emphasis area.
+Please direct questions concerning financial aid to the Office of Financial Aid.
+For more information on Graduate Assistantships and Scholarships, please visit our program’s page on Financial Support & Assistantships.

 International students seeking admission to a master's degree program must complete an admission application via the online Graduate Admissions Application.
-For up-to-date information on the requirements, please visit the Center for International Programs website.
+For up-to-date information on the requirements, please visit the Global Engagement Office website.

 A non-degree student may be admitted to take a workshop or other credit-bearing class.
 Non-degree students may schedule up to nine credits of course work on a non-matriculated basis.
 Students taking courses under this policy are expected to meet the minimum GPA required for graduate work and may need to seek permission prior to enrolling.
 Taking courses on a non-degree basis does not guarantee admission and credits earned may not necessarily be applied to a degree program at a later date.
 Additional course work may be taken only after the student has applied and been accepted as a matriculated student into the MPH Program.
 Students taking only special courses, such as workshops, are the exception to this rule.
 Courses taken under non-degree status may not necessarily be applied to degree programs at a later date.
 Students should begin the formal application process immediately after they have decided to pursue a graduate degree at West Chester University.